thierry-thevenet/wallet-tools/test/CredentialOffer2/README.md

-Just a simple directory to store unsigned VC for our issuer simulator https://talao.co/wallet/test/credentialOffer
+Just a second simple directory to store unsigned VC for our issuer simulator https://talao.co/wallet/test/credentialOffer